parpy-lib/parpy-lib.github.io/docs/tutorials/print-code.md

 For the sake of this tutorial, we assume we do not want to immediately execute the parallelized function.
 For instance, we may want to delay execution because we want to:

-- Validate that our parallelization strategy produces the expected low-level code.
+- Validate that a given parallelization strategy results in the expected low-level code.
 - Test the code generation on a system where the selected target backend is unavailable.
-- Manually modify the generated code (e.g., to use efficient features not available by default using the ParPy compiler).
+- Be able to manually modify the generated code (e.g., to use features not accessible from Python).
-- Avoid the overhead introduced by the caching mechanism used when calling a parallelized function.
+- Minimize the overhead of a function call

 The ParPy API exposes the `print_compiled` function for JIT-compiling a function, given a list of the arguments to be passed to the function and the compiler options.
 The result is a string which we can print to standard output (e.g., for debugging) or store in a file (e.g., to manually modify the generated code).
 For instance, to compile and print the generated code for the CUDA backend:
 ```python